ShrutikaPawar01/E-Cell-website/README.md

-# Sample-E-Cell-website-clone
+# Sample-E-Cell-website-task
-## This project is cloned solely for the purpose of studying and understanding the UI/UX design and other functionalities in a website.
+## This task involves cloning the E-cell Website to solely understand and study the UI/UX design and other functionalities of the original site.